mmisw/mmiorr-docs/docs/faq.md

 2. Reuse their terms in your ontology, but without importing them.
 3. Create your own copy of the other ontology's terms, either linking to the original terms using sameAs or other relations, or just quietly copying the content and making it your own.

-Each of these has strengths and weaknesses, you are encouraged to read the linked answer.
+Each of these has strengths and weaknesses, so we suggest you read the linked answer.
 Another solution, often overlooked but very powerful, is to work with the ontology owner to add your terms directly into their ontology.
 (They may want to enhance their ontology with your terms!)
-We encourage this approach as a way to maximize synergy among semantic artifacts on the web.
+We encourage this approach as a way to maximize reuse among semantic artifacts on the web.

-#### How do I use ontologies in the ORR?
+#### How do I access ontologies in the ORR?
 What is the format of the link?

-The simplest way to use an ontology is to enter its unique identifier (a URI) into your browser.
+For ontologies hosted natively in the ORR repository, the simplest way to access an ontology is to enter its unique identifier (an IRI) into your browser.
 The ORR will serve a page that describes the ontology's metadata, and then the content of the ontology.
 You may have to click on the section headers to show the content below the header.
 The software provides complete information about the ontology it is showing.